reidac/sokoban/README.md

 player moves, and search over the space of allowable pushes, which is smaller and more relevant than the space of allowable moves.

+The solution for the problem level (in clearer format, not the format output by the program) is in the file `dh_01p.soln` in this repo.